UPDATED: December 11, 2024

 Squatting is a key natural movement pattern that has almost gone extinct in the modern, chair sitting, shoe wearing world.
 It’s a super important movement because it impacts – at a minimum – the health of our ankles, knees, hips, pelvic floors, spines, digestive systems and our metabolic health.
 And not only is it great for our bodies but it can be done anywhere, anytime with no extra equipment required!

-If it’s been a minute since you last squatted and you’re not sure where to start, click here to join my FREE Start Squatting Challenge and learn how to remove your squatting barriers, increase your mobility and improve your strength in just four weeks!
+If it’s been a long time since you last squatted and you’re not sure where to start, click here to join my FREE Start Squatting Challenge and learn how to remove your squatting barriers, increase your mobility and improve your strength in just four weeks!

 Tip #10: Practice balancing on one leg

 Did you know that 80% of the time you spend walking is actually on one foot at a time?
 Good balance is a lifelong necessity for healthy movement that helps prevent falls and reduces your risk of fractures.
-Work on improving your balance with this one-legged exercise.
+Getting more time practicing balance can be as simple as standing on one leg while you brush your teeth, work at your standing desk, or check your Instagram at the kitchen counter!

 Make Your Daily Activities More Movement-Y